Deppravacion/Deppravacion/README.md

 - 🔭 I’m currently engrossed in building an admin dashboard for a client's website.
 This involves managing users, events, and application features to create a robust and user-friendly environment.

-- 🌱 I’m in a perpetual state of learning and currently diving deep into the MERN (MongoDB, Express.js, React, Node.js) stack.
-Embracing new technologies keeps me on my toes and enhances my problem-solving skills.
+- 🌱  Embracing new technologies keeps me on my toes and enhances my problem-solving skills.
 I have my eyes on SQL, GraphQL and supaBase also.

 - 👯 I’m open to collaboration!
 If you have an exciting project or aeronautics-related endeavor, I'm all ears.
 Let's build something amazing together.